grame-cncm/embaudio/web/docs/lectures/lecture1.md

 </center>
 </figure>

-Teensy 4.0 has a total of 40 input/output signal pins.
+The Teensy 4.0 has a total of 40 input/output signal pins.
 24 are easily accessible when used with a solderless breadboard.
 The available pins include general purpose IO (GPIO, digital or analog, i.e. ADC), as well as integrated serial protocols (I2C, I2S, CAN,  SPI and UART protocols) that are used to connect to other devices.

 In AUD, we use the [audio adaptor board](https://www.pjrc.com/store/teensy3_audio.html) provided by PJRC that integrates a low power stereo codex (NXP Semiconductors SGTL5000 codec) and a SD card reader.